Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Results and Discussion of the Phase Behavior

-A special attention should be given to the different behavior in the dilute limit ($\phi\to 0$) of the two models.
-In the HCR (and while $\eta=0$) the charge density $z$ approaches a constant value, \be \ee As no free ions exists in the HCR model, the limit for $\phi \to 0$ is different for different $\alpha$.
+Special attention should be given to the different behavior in the dilute limit ($\phi\to 0$) of the two models.
+In the HCR (when $\eta=0$) the charge density $z$ approaches a constant value, \be \ee As no free ions exist in the HCR model, the limit for $\phi \to 0$ is different for different $\alpha$ values.
 For the ACR model, on the other hand, the dilute $\phi$ limit leads to $z\to 0$.
-This is due to the infinite entropy that the counter-ions gain as they remain dispersed in the solution.
+This is due to the large entropy that the counterions gain as they remain dispersed in the solution.